MairaLimaS/PrimasAdmDataBR/Administrative Data Curation/Guide to Applying the Data Validation Methodology.md

 ## Conclusion

 Applying a data validation methodology requires a systematic and iterative approach.
-Clearly defining validation objectives, understanding different levels and types of rules, integrating validation into the statistical production process, and monitoring process efficiency through appropriate metrics are essential.
-Continuous evaluation and refinement of rules are crucial to ensuring the quality of statistical data.
+Clearly defining validation objectives, understanding different levels and types of rules, integrating validation into the data engineering and statistical production process, and monitoring process efficiency through appropriate metrics are essential.
+Continuous evaluation and refinement of rules are crucial to ensuring the quality of data.